Introduction: Building a B2B Marketing Strategy

 Reviews and Testimonials

-The impact of reviews and testimonials on modern buyers’ purchasing decisions can hardly be overrated.
+The impact of reviews and testimonials on modern buyers’ purchasing decisions should not be overlooked.
 People are more likely to buy from a vendor with a positive reputation.
-And since in most cases it is impossible to check the product when doing shopping online, it is natural to rely on the experience of real-life product users.
+And since in most cases it is impossible to check the product when shopping online, it is natural to rely on the experience of real-life product users.
 Some studies even state that stores that incentivize online reviews increase their conversion rates up to 10 times!

 In B2B eCommerce, buyers are even more concerned about the vendor’s reviews and testimonials because of typically larger orders.
 They are looking for reliable suppliers who can ensure product quality, timely shipping, quick reordering, and great after-sale service.
 As a B2B eCommerce seller, it is your job to encourage people to share their positive experiences buying from your business.
 Even negative reviews are of great help as they help you optimize your services, product line, and website UX.
 Here’s a quick checklist of what to do: